Frequently Asked Gymnastics Questions

 Participating in an entire season is going to give your child the most well-rounded experience, building more strength, developing more flexibility, and learning more skills.
 However, joining the season part way through is still going to be very beneficial.
 If you find your child interested in our classes in March, go ahead and sign them up.
 Their coach will get them started on the basic skills, so that they have a head start on the next season.

-My child is 4 years old, but they’re very advanced for their age.
-Can they be put in the gymnastics class for 5 year olds?
+My child is very advanced for their age.
+Can they be put in the gymnastics class for older children?

 No, at The Children’s Gym, we’ve found that placing a child into an incorrect age bracket takes away from not only the success of that child’s experience, but also from that of the other students in the class.